 - Adopt the processes and procedures that your developers need to be aware of before they use open source software or you distribute it your own

-- The fundamental “what does this [insert open source licence name] do?” and “Can we [insert] this software which is released under [insert open source licence name]?”
+- “Can we [insert software name] which is released under [insert open source licence name]?”

-- What is a sensible licensing models where open source software plays a part?
+- What is a sensible licensing model where open source software plays a part?